 Surgical wounds result from surgical procedures and require specialized care to prevent infection and promote healing.
 The risk of infection in surgical wounds is high because they are often made in areas of the body colonized by bacteria.
 Effective wound care is critical to prevent complications and promote optimal healing.

-Causes of Complex Wounds
+Causes of Wounds

 Trauma